jhudson8/art/README.md

 # Working movie title "Art"

 This movie is about a thought provoking director creating a movie about making great social change.
-It requires a suspension of disbelief to hear this story.
+It requires a suspension of disbelief to hear this story so we are about to set the stage.

 ![image](./art.jpeg)